GimelStudio/Gimel-Studio/README.md

 # Download Releases

 Head to the <a href="https://correctsyntax.com/projects/gimel-studio/">Gimel Studio homepage</a> to download the latest release for Windows and Linux.

-# Feature Requests & Bug Reports

-Please open an issue in the Github issues *for bug reports, crash reports and installation issues ONLY*.

-For feature requests, non-bug report questions, etc please start a new discussion in the repository [Discussions area](https://github.com/Correct-Syntax/Gimel-Studio/discussions) or feel free to email me at <correctsyntax@yahoo.com> if you prefer something a bit more private.

-You can also join the Gimel Studio [Discord Server](https://discord.gg/RqwbDrVDpK) or the [Gitter Community](https://gitter.im/Gimel-Studio/general?utm_source=share-link&utm_medium=link&utm_campaign=share-link).
-(Either ones works fine; whichever you personally prefer!)

 # Installing from source